EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Methods

 Figure~\ref{fig:bullseye_SFR_Mstar} (left) shows the impact parameter distribution of the 40 EIGER galaxies relative to the background quasars (black star symbols).
 The galaxies are randomly distributed with respect to the quasar sightlines.
 The right panel shows their stellar masses and SFRs, with symbols color-coded by galaxy redshift.
 Following \citet{bordoloi_eigerIV_2024}, we estimate halo masses and virial radii ($R_{\rm vir}$) using abundance matching from \citet{Behroozi_2019}.
 Uncertainties in $R_{\rm vir}$ are propagated from the $16^{\rm th}$ and $84^{\rm th}$ percentile stellar mass errors, giving a mean uncertainty of $\Delta R_{\rm vir} = 1.8~\mathrm{kpc}$.
 The galaxies span stellar masses of $6.8 \leq \log (M_*/M_{\odot}) \leq 9.3$ and star-formation rates of $-1 \leq \log (\mathrm{SFR}{50}/M{_\odot}\,\mathrm{yr}^{-1}) \leq 1.5$, with all systems being star-forming by selection.

 One galaxy (z=5.910384, galaxyID=15362, qsoID = J159) has an exceptionally high stellar mass of $\log (M_*/M_{\odot}) = 11.05$, beyond the calibrated range of the \citet{Behroozi_2019} relation.
 This object exhibits a compact, point-like morphology and likely hosts an obscured AGN, placing it among the recently identified population of Little Red Dots (LRDs) \citep[e.g.,][]{Matthee2024LRD}.
 We do not detect broad \hbeta\ for this object.
 However, this is not unexpected, as LRD can have \halpha\ / \hbeta\ values as high as $\sim 10$ (\cite{Brooks_2025}, and Torralba et al., in prep).
 As robust AGN modeling at these redshifts is not yet established, we estimated its halo mass by linearly extrapolating the \citet{Behroozi_2019} relation from the stable stellar mass regime.
 We explicitly note where this assumption may affect our results in the following sections.
+Additionally, this galaxy has not been plotted in the right panel of \ref{fig:bullseye_SFR_Mstar}.